pdf-raku/PDF-API6/README.md

 Synopsis: `$gfx.paint( :close, :stroke, :fill, :even-odd)`

-`paint` is a general purpose method for painting and filling shapes.
+`paint` is a general purpose method for closing, stroking and filling shapes.

     # fill and stroke a rectangle
     $gfx.FillColor = :DeviceRGB[.7, .7, .9];